naman09/todo/README.md

 ## Goal for 2025
 In next 2-3 years, I want to skill up myself to design and implement large scale applications for customers using modern frameworks and practices.
+I want to learn how to write better code and review other people's code

 ## Learn
 - [x] [AWS Solution Architect - Associate](https://www.credly.com/badges/4d30b63f-827f-4e8e-a073-fdca5e94f5c2/linked_in_profile)